rystsov/rystsov.github.io/_posts/2015-07-19-dynamic-plain-paxos.markdown

 This equivocation explains why paxos may be made simple (synod) and moderately complex (multi-paxos) at the same time.

 I believe that we, engineers, must fight complexity every moment.
-So I really don't like that we are forced to build systems around multi-paxos instead of paxos just to achieve desired operational characteristics.
-Moreover I felt the complexity of multi-paxos doesn't correspond to the complexity of the problem it solves.
+So when I realized that the complexity of building another layer on top of distributed state machine just to support dynamic environment doesn't correspond to the complexity of the task I couldn't stop thinking.
+As a result I came to the idea that we may find a simpler solution if we solve the problem on the synod level and use it as a foundation of multi-paxos to get support of dynamic environment for distributed state machine for free.
 It gave me courage to design [an extension of the plain paxos]({{ site.url }}/files/dynamic-plain-paxos.pdf) that solves the third problem but stays as close as possible to the plain paxos.

 *I used an old fashioned way to prove the correctness of the algorithm and I'm pretty sure about the proof but I can't exclude a possibility of mistake.
 Of cause I asked several smart fellows to review the proof and they also didn't find any flow.
 But it would be better if more people would try to compromise it.*